Koppeltaal/koppeltaal-schema/README.md

 # koppeltaal-schema

 XSD schemas for the FHIR messages used by project Koppeltaal.
 The files are downloaded from [fhir-all-xsd]

 Koppleltaal is using FHIR DSTU1 version (0.0.82).
 The Validation process is using the following schemas:

-            "fhir-atom-single.xsd",

-            "fhir-single.xsd",

-           "fhir-xhtml.xsd",

-            "opensearch.xsd",

-            "opensearchscore.xsd",

-            "tombstone.xsd",

-            "xml.xsd",

-            "xmldsig-core-schema.xsd"
+- fhir-atom-single.xsd,

+- fhir-single.xsd,

+- fhir-xhtml.xsd,

+- opensearch.xsd,

+- opensearchscore.xsd,

+- tombstone.xsd,

+- xml.xsd,

+- xmldsig-core-schema.xsd

 The "goal" of a CarePlanActivity is a "string" instead of "idref", because the FHIR library used by the Koppeltaal server can't handle this for some reason.

-There is one significant difference:
-The XSD files are encapsulated in a Python package for easy inclusion in the Python Koppeltaal adapter.
+There is one significant difference: The XSD files are encapsulated in a Python package for easy inclusion in the Python Koppeltaal adapter.

 ## How to use?